Aircloak/aircloak/README.md

 servers, please re-use the secret from one of the other servers.
 Otherwise sessions will not be valid across multiple application servers!

-#### A token for Travis-CI

-Travis-CI sends us requests through a webhoook, that in turn start a build and then a full scale testing of a new image on our infrastructure.
-The cost of the resulting actions are quite high.
-If a malicious attacker would craft valid looking requests impersonating Travis-CI, our infrastructure could be completely blocked.
-Travis-CI passes an `Authorization` header along with the payload they send us.
-It is validated using amongst other things a token only known to us and Travis-CI.
-The token is stored under the Travis-CI account of Sebastian (due to how Travis-CI has built their services).
-Either copy from an existing infrastructure machine, or if this is the first machine that is being set up, please ask @sebastian for the token.

-More details can be found in the Travis-CI [documentation](http://docs.travis-ci.com/user/notifications/#Authorization-for-Webhooks).

 ## Testing